danman01/ruby-enumerables/README.md

 ## Ranges
  - What is a range?
   - A Range represents an interval.
 It is a set of values with a beginning and an end.
-Docs: (https://ruby-doc.org/core-2.2.0/Range.html)[https://ruby-doc.org/core-2.2.0/Range.html]
+(Docs)[https://ruby-doc.org/core-2.2.0/Range.html]

  - `1..2` is different from
  `1...10`